moon-up/moon-sdk-kotlin/docs/AaveApi.md

 <a id="borrow"></a>
 # **borrow**
-> AccountControllerResponse borrow(authorization, name, aaveInput)
+> TransactionAPIResponse borrow(authorization, name, aaveInput)